-Train Seating Options
+Train Seating Options & Tips

-- Standard Seating (Coach Class) is in restored vintage coaches that feature windows that open for fresh-air viewing, ceiling fans and heat for cooler days.
+- Standard Seating (Coach Class) is in restored vintage coaches that feature windows that open for fresh-air viewing, ceiling fans, and heat for cooler days.

 - Open Air Gondolas are created from retired baggage and flatbed cars, with long padded outward-facing seats for the panoramic views.

-- In Crown Class, relax in restored coaches dating from 1925 with larger windows for better viewing and climate control.
+- In Crown Class, relax in restored coaches dating from 1925, with larger windows for better viewing and climate control.
 Get a souvenir tumbler to fill with a fountain soda.

-Great Smoky Train Excursions & Events 2017
+Great Smoky Train Excursions & Events 2022

-- For more special trips, visit their Web site for current pricing, packages and specials.
+- For more special trips, visit their website for current pricing, packages, and specials.

-Be sure to see their Smoky Mountain Trains Museum (included with your ticket) with its collection of 7,000 Lionel engines, cars and accessories, impressive operating layout.
+Be sure to see their Smoky Mountain Trains Museum (included with your ticket) with its collection of 7,000 Lionel engines, cars and accessories, and impressive operating layout.